shresthkapoor7/shresthkapoor7/README.md

 - corporate jargon at [linkedin](https://www.linkedin.com/in/shresth-kapoor-7skp/). got premium, so your view is sitting right next to my ex
 - can reverse a linked list. [leetcode](https://leetcode.com/shresthkapoor7/)
 - shitposting full-time at [twitter](https://twitter.com/your-link) (yeah idc, not gonna call it x)
-- 🤏 this close to launching onlynerds
+- 🤏 this close to launching onlynerds, even have the [design](https://www.youtube.com/watch?v=xvFZjo5PgG0) ready